Save Money and Time by Avoiding These Rigging Mistakes

 1. Not Knowing the Weight of the Load

-The first common and critical rigging mistake is not knowing the weight of the load to be lifted.
+The first critical and common rigging mistake is not knowing the weight of the load to be lifted.
 Working with heavy loads that haven’t been carefully weighed is dangerous since the weight of a load determines what equipment you will need to complete the lift.

 Determining an object’s weight should be one of the first steps completed before any lifting or rigging operations begin.
 Some specialized objects will have their weight marked front and center.
 However, in situations where that isn’t the case, there are a few alternative ways you may be able to determine an object’s weight.